LibreCAD/docs/guides/blocks.rst

 .. important::

     Layer "0" has a special significance.
 It is the default layer for new drawings.
-More importantly in the context of blocks, it is equivalent to "no layer", similar in the way that *color "By Block"* is equal to no specified color and *line type "By Block"* is equal to no specified line type.  **Generally layer "0" should only be used when creating blocks and should be the only layer in a drawing for a block.**
+More importantly in the context of blocks, it is equivalent to "no layer", similar in the way that *color "By Block"* is equal to "no specified color" or *line type "By Block"* is equal to "no specified line type".  **Generally layer "0" should only be used when creating blocks and should be the only layer in a drawing for a block.**

     Pay particular attention to the :ref:`Attributes <attributes>` when creating blocks.
 In addition to the specific attributes, pen attributes (Color, Width, Line Type) also include "By Layer" and "By Block".

     #.
 Blocks with specific attributes (e.g. color set to blue, width set to 0.18 mm, etc) will retain those attributes when inserted into a drawing.
 The block needs to be edited to change any of the attributes.
     #.
-Blocks with the attributes set to "By Layer" will adopt the attributes of the layer they are inserted to.
+Blocks with the attributes set to "By Layer" will adopt the attributes of the layer they are inserted in to.
 The block's attributes will change if the layer's attributes are changed.
     #.
 Blocks with the attributes set to "By Block" will initially adopt the attributes assigned to the layer.
 The attributes can be changed with the **Attribute** tool.

 Inserting Blocks
 ~~~~~~~~~~~~~~~~

 Blocks can be inserted from the **Block List** or from the **Library Browser** (see :ref:`below <ugLibBrowser>`).
-More  options are available when inserting blocks from the **Block List**.
+More  options are available when inserting blocks from the **Block List**:

 .. figure:: /images/toolOptions/toBlockInsert.png
     :width: 617px